DiscordGuide/discordguide.github.io/content/bots.md

 Wait, why isn’t this the actual making of the bot…?

-Well that’s pretty simple, 10 points for the good question!
-You can’t just go ahead and make a bot without some sort of plan, if you try to make it up as you go and have 0 idea what you're planning to do it’ll just make **everything** harder down the line.
+Well, that’s pretty simple, 10 points for the good question!
+You can’t just go ahead and make a bot without some sort of plan if you try to make it up as you go and have 0 ideas what you're planning to do it’ll just make **everything** harder down the line.

 So what you need to do is check around and see what other bots can do and then figure out what yours should do.
 A bot that talks back when you @mention it?
 A bot that auto roles members?
-Maybe a bot that unflips all those pesky tables?
+Maybe a bot that un-flips all those pesky tables?
 (We love you spoo.py)

-You need to decide what you want it to do, every bot and every coding language has things it is better at.
+You need to decide what you want it to do, every bot and every coding language have things it is better at.

 #### Coding Languages/Libraries